Create Self-Signed S/MIME Certificates

 Step 1: Install OpenSSL

-We use OpenSSL to create a certificate authority.
-This certificate authority is then used to sign the personal certificate that we create.
+OpenSSL is used to create a certificate authority, which is then used to sign the personal certificate.
 The latest OpenSSL toolkit is found at the OpenSSL website.
-If a binary distribution is needed, e.g., pre-compiled installation files for Microsoft Windows, I suggest using the distributions available at the Shining Light Productions website.
+If a binary distribution is needed (for example, pre-compiled installation files for Microsoft Windows), the distributions available at the Shining Light Productions website are a reliable option.

-Once you’ve found the appropriate distribution for your operating system, please proceed with the installation instructions provided with that distribution.
+After locating the appropriate distribution for the operating system, follow the installation instructions provided with that distribution.

 Step 2: Create an OpenSSL Configuration File